 It was one of the most truly beautiful and amazing things I have ever things.

 We also had to deal with daily uncertainty.
-The doctor’s prognosis was reserved, so I went to bed every night thinking about what I may find next morning.
+The doctor’s prognosis was reserved, so I went to bed every night thinking about what I may find the next morning.

 I now know better than to take life for granted.
 My preemie becomes stronger every day, and I appreciate every second with him.